Release Management

 Release Management in ITIL: A Breakdown

 Since every company has different needs and objectives, the actual steps your organization should follow might vary.
-Over time, your company will most likely want to develop its own custom release management strategy.
+Over time, your company will most likely want to develop its custom release management strategy.

 With all this in mind, here’s a general breakdown of how the release management process works.